-The groom points to a portrait of Seamus Heaney at the back of the library that bares his name.
+The groom points to a portrait of Seamus Heaney at the back of the library that bears his name.

 A London Borough of Camden Wedding Ceremony

-The Bloomsbury Hotel is located in the London Borough of Camden and it’s their registrars who conduct the civil wedding ceremonies within the borough.
-The Camden registrars are very relaxed with few rules but even so, it’s important for your photographer to remain discreet and observe the occasion whilst getting those precious and emotive shots.
+The Bloomsbury Hotel is in the London Borough of Camden, and it’s their registrars who conduct the civil wedding ceremonies within the borough.
+The Camden registrars are very relaxed with few rules, but your photographer still needs to remain discreet and observe the occasion whilst getting those precious and expressive shots.